Child-Parent Psychotherapy (CPP)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The study uses the same sample as Lieberman et al. (2005).
-The purpose of the study was to test the efficacy of Child-Parent Psychotherapy (CPP).
-Participants were randomly assigned to either the CPP treatment group or to a comparison group.
+The study used the same sample as Lieberman et al. (2005).
+The purpose of the study was to examine the durability of improvement in child and maternal symptoms 6 months after termination of Child-Parent Psychotherapy (CPP).
+Participants were randomly assigned to either the CPP treatment group or to a comparison group receiving case management and referral to individual treatment in the community for mother and child.
 Measures utilized include the Child Behavior Checklist (CBCL) and the Global Severity Index (GSI).
 Results indicate that in a comparison of baseline and 6-month follow-up scores, the CPP treatment children showed significant reductions in problem behaviors while the control group did not.
+Intent-to-treat analyses revealed similar findings for children’s behavior problems but were not significant for maternal symptoms.
 Similarly, only the CPP group mothers showed a significant improvement in distress levels at 6 months.
 Limitations include small sample size and reliance on maternal report.

 Length of controlled postintervention follow-up: 6 months.